Introduction

 I want to speak to you about getting excited about your business again.

-So I bring this up, I’ve recently met with a client where we undertook our entrepreneur focus workshop.
+So I bring this up, I’ve recently met with a client where we undertook our first workshop together.

 They’ve sort of been stuck in the mud a little bit and weren’t very clear about personal or business goals.